One-Step is Enough: Sparse Autoencoders for Text-to-Image Diffusion Models: Analysis of SDXL Turbo

 \subsection{RIEBench: Representation-Based Image Editing Benchmark}

-In order to quantify the causal impact of SAE features as well as their specificity on \turbo's generation, we introduce \emph{RIEBench}, a representation-based image editing benchmark.
-The idea behind RIEBench is (1.) to create two parallel forward passes, source and target forward pass, that receive the same random input noise and mostly parallel prompts except that they are differing in one visual aspect and (2.) to transfer features from the source forward pass into the target forward pass.
-E.g., in Fig.~\ref{fig:feature-transfer} the prompts are ``a \emph{leopard} standing on top of a rock'' and ``a \emph{bird} standing on top of a rock.'' \cam{In order to do so, we select spatial locations we leverage grounded SAM2~\citep{ren2024groundedsamassemblingopenworld} masks (obtained by prompting grounded SAM2 with ``pig'' and ``bunny'').
-Finally, we select a subset of the features that fall inside of these masks in our four blocks and create a new forward pass with the target prompt in which we subtract some of the target features and add some of the source features resulting in the new image on the right that depicts visual features of both the pig and the bunny.
+In order to quantify the causal impact of SAE features on \turbo's generation, we introduce \emph{RIEBench}, a representation-based image editing benchmark.
+To generate RIEBench samples, we first create two parallel forward passes (source and target forward pass) that receive the same random input noise and mostly parallel prompts except that they are differing in one visual aspect.
+Next, we transfer features from the source forward pass into the target forward pass.
+E.g., in Fig.~\ref{fig:feature-transfer} the prompts are ``a \emph{leopard} standing on top of a rock'' and ``a \emph{bird} standing on top of a rock.'' \cam{In order to do so, we select spatial locations using} grounded SAM2~\citep{ren2024groundedsamassemblingopenworld} masks, obtained by prompting grounded SAM2 with ``leopard'' and ``bird.''
+Finally, we select a subset of the features that fall inside these masks in our four blocks and create a new forward pass with the target prompt in which we subtract some of the target features and add some of the source features.
+This results in the new image on the right that depicts visual features of both the leopard and the bird.

-We sample our source and target prompts from PIEBench~\citep{ju2023directinversionboostingdiffusionbased}, a prompt based image editing benchmark for diffusion inversion methods.
-PIEBench among other things contains ``orignal prompts'' (= target of the transfer) and ``edit prompts'' (= source of the transfer) for 10 different edit categories.
-We omit the examples from the ``random'' category and implement specialized interventions for the other edit categories (\autoref{app:riebench}).
-For each edit category we manually create grounded SAM2 prompts for the first 50 examples.
-For each of these examples, we fix a random seed, generate images for source and target prompt, manually inspect whether all relevant visual features are present and whether they are selected by the grounded SAM2 masks and only those.\footnote{After filtering, the edit categories and the corresponding numbers of selected examples were: change object (36), add object (27), delete object (43), change content (21), change pose (20), change color (30), change material (26), change background (46), change style (47).}
+We sample our source and target prompts from PIEBench~\citep{ju2023directinversionboostingdiffusionbased}, a prompt-based image editing benchmark for diffusion inversion methods.
+PIEBench contains the ``original prompts'' (target of the transfer) and the ``edit prompts'' (source of the transfer) for 10 different edit categories.
+We omit the examples from the \emph{random} category and implement specialized interventions for the other edit categories (\autoref{app:riebench}).
+For each edit category, we manually create grounded SAM2 prompts for the first 50 examples.
+For each of these examples, we fix a random seed, generate images for source and target prompt, and manually inspect whether all relevant visual features are present and whether they are selected by the grounded SAM2 masks and only those.\footnote{After filtering, the edit categories and the corresponding numbers of selected examples were: change object (36), add object (27), delete object (43), change content (21), change pose (20), change color (30), change material (26), change background (46), change style (47).}